WE WOULD LOVE TO HAVE YOU AS A PART OF OUR TEAM!

 Quality home care aide training is the foundation to the favorable outcome of each Soaring Independent Cooperative aide.
 As our employee, you will receive extensive education on the full range of clinical and social needs of our clients as well as the development of essential communication and problem solving skills.

 As an Soaring Independent Cooperative aide, you should be able to work independently and adapt through innovative responses to difficult situations at work and at home.
 Upon completion, Soaring Independent graduates are certified as home care aides.

 You will also enter a twelve-week on-the-job training period.
 During this training, new employees meet one on one with a , participate Soar mentor in group sessions to discuss experiences, and attend continuing education courses to reinforce skills learned during training.

-If you’re interested in joining the Soaring Independent Cooperative team, please complete and submit the interest form below.
-You may also send your resume to email@example.com after you have completed this interest form.
+If you’re interested in joining the Soaring Independent Cooperative team, please submit the interest form below.
+You are welcome to send you resume via email to email@example.com after you have completed the interest form.

 You may also give us a call Monday- Friday from 8:30 am to 5:00 pm.